numpy/numpy/doc/source/user/tutorial-ma.rst

    also that we use a semicolon at the end of a line to suppress its output, but this is optional.

-The graph has a strange shape from January 24th to January 21st.
+The graph has a strange shape from January 24th to February 1st.
 It would be interesing to know where this data comes from.
 If we look at the ``locations`` array we extracted from the ``.csv`` file, we can see that we have two columns, where the first would contain regions and the second would contain the name of